CmdIglo/Hackerrank-Code/README.md

 The source code is mine but can be used for everybody.
 Just note, that the code I provide may not always be the most efficient way to solve a problem, but if you understand the code, it will be very helpful for you, to solve the challenges by yourself.

 Note: I will not upload the source code for every problem's solution.
-Also I like to write my solutions in following format: def main():
+Also I like to write my solutions in following format: \n def main():
   ...